awsdocs/amazon-emr-release-guide/doc_source/emr-spark-rapids.md

 ]
 ```

-## Add a Bootstrap Action for Your Cluster<a name="emr-spark-rapids-bootstrap"></a>
+## Add a bootstrap action for your cluster<a name="emr-spark-rapids-bootstrap"></a>

-In order to use YARN on GPU, you need to open cgroups permissions to YARN on your cluster, which can be done using an EMR Bootstrap action script\.
+In order to use YARN on GPU, you need to open cgroups permissions to YARN on your cluster, which can be done using an EMR bootstrap action script\.

-For more information on how to supply Bootstrap action scripts when creating your cluster, see [Bootstrap Action Basics](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html#bootstrapUses) in the *Amazon EMR Management Guide*\.
+For more information on how to supply bootstrap action scripts when creating your cluster, see [Bootstrap action basics](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html#bootstrapUses) in the *Amazon EMR Management Guide*\.

-Here’s an example script named `my-bootstap-action.json`:
+Here's an example script named `my-bootstap-action.json`:

 ```
 #!/bin/bash